Malware: Definifion, Types, and Protection Strategies

 What is Malware?

-Malware refers to computer code specifically created to harm digital systems, networks, and users.
+Malware is defined as computer code specifically created to harm digital systems, networks, and users.
 This malicious software enters devices without authorization to extract sensitive data, damage systems, or disrupt operations.
 Cybercriminals develop these programs to compromise digital security for various gains.

 The National Institute of Standards and Technology defines malware as software designed with harmful intent against data, computers, or networks.
 Unlike legitimate applications, malware arrives through deception, hiding its true function until activated.